twotoque/physicscalculator/README.md

 * blockName takes in <code>group</code> and <code>period</code> and assigns the appropriate block and azimuthal quantum number.
 Reference <code>result[0]</code> for block, and <code>result[1]</code> for azNum, assuming that <code>var result = blockSearch(group, period)</code>
 * groupName takes in <code>group</code> and assigns appropriate group and IUPAC name.
 To reference, call <code>result[0]</code> for groupName, and <code>result[1]</code> for IUPACname, assuming that <code>var result = groupSearch(group)</code>

+<h3>Functions DecayCopy and AtomSearchCopy</h3>
+This tool has a feature to easily copy decays and elements.
+This is done through these two functions, where

+* <code>DecayCopy</code> copies alpha, beta +/-, and electron capture decays.
+It takes in one value which indicates the type of decay. (str)
+* <code>AtomSearchCopy</code> copies atomic search.
+It takes no value.

+The functions first call the HTML elements in the selected decay type.
+It creates a const named <code>textCopy</code>, which is a text area in the document.
+It then assembles the sentence, usually with a statement like <code>textCopy.value = atomicName + "\nShort form: " + atomicSymbol + "\nAtomic number: " + atomicNumber + "\nGroup: " + atomicGroup + "\nIUPAC group name: " + atomicGroupAlt +"\nPeriod: " + atomicPeriod + "\nBlock: " + atomicBlock + "\nAzimuthal quantum number: " + atomicBlockAlt + "\nAverage mass: " + atomicMass</code>.
+For <code>DecayCopy</code> an if statement is used, comparing the type of element.
+It then assembles the sentence according to the decay.

+Next, <code>textCopy</code> is appended to the node of the document.
+It is then selected, and the clipboard is instructed to copy the value.
+After that is done, the node is cleared.